whayu901/cahyonowahyus_Apptest/README.md

-# RGA Test CRUD Contact App
+# JENIUS Test CRUD Contact App

 MailBook is a contact organizer application.
 You can store various info about your contact.
 Easily maintainable, there are features like search contact, contact detail, create a new contact, delete contact, and update an existing contact.